Ajaymerukot: Palace ruins

 The ruins of palace consists of a seven storied main palace.
 A paved stair leads from palace to the bath house.
 The stone carvings in the face of palace is believed to be carved by Jaad artists from India.
-A assembly hall is situated in lower section of the palace.
+An assembly hall is situated in lower section of the palace.
 For a long period, the ruins were neglected.
 In 2074 BS, government started conservation effort by making a plan, however the encroachment of the area by local has affected the effort.